 Thorough research and reading help you see correlations and develop your own point of view on the topic.
 The more you read, the more perspective you get, helping you write an effective synthesis essay.

 So, read and re-read till you’re convinced you can proceed to the next step.
 It’s important to make notes, highlight points and summarize central ideas as you go from one source to the other.
 These notes will serve as the foundation for a strong synthesis paper.

-Identifying themes across the sources you’re studying is important because it lets you find a common connecting factor and base your synthesis essay on it without getting overwhelmed.
+Identifying themes across the sources, you’re studying is important because it lets you find a common connecting factor and base your synthesis essay on it without getting overwhelmed.

 For instance, while doing research and writing the essay, you need to know what you’re exploring in order to write a tighter essay.
-It can be the overarching idea or central concept -- regardless of what it is, it should be present across all the sources, helping you study their relationships and write about it.
+It can be the overarching idea or central concept -- regardless of what it is, it should be present across all the sources, helping you study their relationships and write about them.

 Formulate the thesis statement

 So you’ve identified the key sources and established the key theme you want to explore.
 Now, it’s time to formulate a thesis statement.

 The thesis statement is meant to reflect your claim and the core idea behind the synthesis essay.
 It’s as good as a one or two-line summary of your entire paper.